DaveBeusing/Sentum/README.md

 ## Key Features
 - 🔌 Real-time data via Binance WebSocket API
-- 📊 Technical indicators (e.g., SMA crossover) built in
+- 📊 Technical indicators (e.g. RSI, SMA crossover) built in
 - 🧠 Strategy modules are modular and easily extendable
 - 🔐 TLS-secured communication using OpenSSL
 - ⚡ Optimized for speed and reliability with C++17